otterscan/otterscan/README.md

 Also there is room for many improvements that are not possible in the current centralized, closed source block explorer offerings and the author of this software would like to have.

+## Licensing

+This software itself is MIT licensed and redistributes MIT-compatible dependencies.

+The Otterscan patches for Erigon are LGPL-3 as required by Geth (since Erigon is a Geth derivative) and kept in a separate repository.

 ## Getting in touch

 ### Erigon Discord server